DBecker7/DB7_TeachingApps/README.md

 - Explore the relationship between IQR and standard deviation.
 - For the normal distribution, the IQR and sd have a consistent relationship.
 In particular, the sd is constant factor times the IQR, regardless of what the sd is!
 - For real data, almost any (IQR, sd) pair is possible.
     - I wrote a function to fix the IQR and perturb the data until I get the sd that I want.
+It doesn't always work perfectly.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps",